loriuz02/vorp_keychain/README.md

 Keychain resource for VORP inventory.
 Your players have too many keys in their pocket?
 Collect them inside a keychain!

-Keychain features:

-- the container is a keychain custom inventory
-- the container only accepts configured key items
-- even if the keychain is dropped or passed the keys will last in the last position

 ## Features

 - Uses a normal inventory item as the keychain opener (`Config.KeychainItem`)